A ground-breaking exhibition charting the rise of Reading’s role in the UK’s ‘Silicon Valley’ is set to open in March 2025.

 A Brief History of DEC in Reading

-Featuring vintage tech from the 70s, 80s and 90s, this object-rich display describes the birth of Reading’s internationally renowned technology industry with the remarkable story of DEC; a company that became perhaps Reading’s most influential commercial employer during the latter part of the 20th century.
+Featuring vintage tech from the 70s, 80s and 90s, this object-rich display described the birth of Reading’s internationally renowned technology industry with the remarkable story of DEC; a company that became perhaps Reading’s most influential commercial employer during the latter part of the 20th century.

 On display – DEC’s PDP-8 from the early 1970s was the first commercially successful minicomputer (Kindly lent by TNMoC)